Do you want to drive direct bookings and build a brand for your vacation rental business? Are you unsure your properties even need a website?

 Keep your website simple and informative

-As you create your vacation rental website, remember that your goal is to give renters the high-level information they need when deciding to book your property.
+As you create your direct channel, remember that your goal is to give renters the high-level information they need when deciding to book your property.
 And consider a website builder and channel manager like MyVR!
-We host and build mobile friendly and SEO-optimized websites in minutes while making it easy to expand your marketing to dozens of listings sites such as Airbnb, HomeAway, Booking.com, and TripAdvisor.

 Need some inspiration?
-Check out some of the websites that have been built with MyVR:
+Check out some direct channels that have been built with MyVR: